 22. Started becoming a happier and more confident me.

 I really tried to stick to things I’ve achieved rather than things I’ve simply experienced.
 (I’ll let you decided if going to a festival is an achievement, but if you knew my fear of portaloos you’d 100% agree.)
-Because let’s face it, things getting to see the northern lights in Scotland was just because I was lucky.
+Because let’s face it, things like getting to see the northern lights in Scotland was just because I was lucky.
 Was it amazing?
 Yes.
 But I was in the right place at the right time.
 And who knows if that’ll ever happen again?

 I wanted to use this list as an inspiration.
 Everything I’ve achieved by working hard as an example of everything that can be achieved in the future.
 Both for myself and for you reading this.